katumalasarala347/python-code-runner/README.md

 # 🧠 Online Code Runner

-A sleek and powerful code runner built using **React + Express** that allows users to write, input, and execute code (Python) with real-time output and runtime display.
-Perfect for coding practice and testing snippets directly in the browser.
+A sleek and powerful code runner built with **React + Express**, allowing users to write, input, and execute code in **multiple languages** with real-time output and runtime display.
+Perfect for coding practice, interviews, or learning.

 ---